someonesdad1/plib/README.md

 mistake.
 You'll see files with """ for the multiline strings and this is the formatting by the black formatting.
 I prefer using ''' and the "fixed" files will be this way.
-I also don't like blank lines between things because vertical real estate has always been the most precious on terminals and I always use a folding editor.
+I also don't like blank lines between things because vertical real estate has always been the most precious on terminals and I always use a folding editor, so it's not a hardship to see vertically-compressed files.

 ## Caution